The Stuff Dealing with My Movie

 - Hilarious in Hindsight:

 - "Hey, if you looked like Ryan Reynolds crossed with a shar-pei, you'd understand!"
 Although Avi Arad had said, before any production of a Wolverine movie, that if my wonderful face was ever to be portrayed onscreen, he wanted Ryan to be my face.
+We even re-did the joke in my own movie by saying that I looked like I "got bitten by a radioactive shar-pei."

 - This scene.
 "You ever play Street Fighter?
 SHORYUKEN!"
 In Marvel vs. Capcom 3, I decided to use it.
 And before that, the guys at Udon went and had Ryu reference that scene in their Street Fighter comic!
 I tell ya, it's the gift that keeps on giving!